 - Place the icing sugar and softened butter into the Thermomix bowl and mix for 15 sec/speed 6.
 Scrape down the sides of the mixing bowl with a spatula.

-- Insert the butterfly whisk: Add 1 teaspoon of boiling water and ¼ teaspoon of vanilla extract to the icing mixture and mix for 1 min/speed 3.
-Scrape down the sides of the mixing bowl with a spatula and mix for 20 sec/speed 3.
+- Insert the butterfly whisk.
+Add 1 teaspoon of boiling water and ¼ teaspoon of vanilla extract to the icing mixture, then mix for 30 sec/speed 3.
+Scrape down the sides of the bowl and mix again for 20 sec/speed 3.

 To Assemble

-- Spoon generous amounts of icing onto the underside of half the biscuits and sandwich with the remaining biscuits.
-Press down so some buttercream seeps over the edge, then dip in the sprinkles.
-If the buttercream feels too soft to spread, place it in the fridge for a while to stiffen up.
+- Spoon generous amounts of buttercream onto the underside of half the biscuits and sandwich with the remaining biscuits.
+Press down gently so a little buttercream seeps over the edges, then dip in the sprinkles.
+If the buttercream feels too soft to spread, place it in the fridge for a while to firm up.

 Notes